B.F.A., Louisiana Tech University

 - Research Methods in Interior

-Dr. Bridget May teaches history and research in Marymount’s undergraduate and graduate Interior Design programs.
+Dr. Bridget May teaches history and research in Marymount’s undergraduate and graduates Interior Design programs.
 A former chair of the department, she is a faculty sponsor of the Interior Design Alliance and belongs to the American Society of Interior Designers (ASID) and the Interior Design Educators Council (IDEC).
 In IDEC, Dr. May has held several offices and served in various capacities.
-She is on the editorial review boards of the Journal of Interior Design and Interiors: Architecture, Culture and Society, where she is also Exhibition Review Editor.
+She is on the editorial review boards of the Journal of Interior Design and Interiors: Architecture, Culture, and Society, where she is also Exhibition Review Editor.

 Dr. May, Buie Harwood, and Curt Sherman wrote Architecture and Interior Design from Antiquity through the 18th Century: An Integrated History and Architecture and Interior Design from the 19th Century: An Integrated History.
 Both were awarded the Polsky Prize by ASID.
 Dr. May published several refereed journal articles and frequently gives national and international presentations of her research, which centers on early interior decorators and interior decoration.
 She has co-hosted two international conferences on interior design history.